vfula/MLGEO2024_MarsFans/README.md

 ## Directory Structure

-- `data/`: contains all of the data for this project, classified into `raw`, `clean`, and `AI_ready`.
-Note that these folders are empty to start because the data is not hosted on github.
+- `data/`: contains all of the data for this project, classified into `raw`, `clean`, and `ai_ready`.
+The `label` folder includes the geologic map used as validation.
+Note that the data folders are empty to start because the data is not hosted on github (but the label is).
-- `notebooks/`: contains all of the jupyter notebooks needed to download, process, and analyze the data for this project, including
+- `notebooks_DataAnalysis/`: contains all of the jupyter notebooks needed to download, process, and analyze the data for this project.

   - `Download_Data.ipynb`: downloads the raw, clean, or AI ready data.
   - `Data_Cleaning.ipynb`: data pipeline for going from raw to clean data.
   - `Prepare_AI_Ready_Data.ipynb`: data pipeline for going from clean to AI ready data.
   - `EDA.ipynb`: exploratory data analysis.
   - `Dimensionality_Reduction.ipynb`: a sample analysis to demonstrate dimensionality reduction and other simple ML analysis.

+- `notebooks_ClassicML/`: contains all of the jupyter notebooks for classic machine learning analysis of the data.

+  - `AutoML_Hyperparameter_Tuning.ipynb`: using PyCaret to automatically optimize our machine learning approach.
+  - `Clustering_Analysis.ipynb`: an analysis with several simple clustering algorithms and deep dive into K Means Clustering.
+  - `Computational_Time_Analysis.ipynb`: an analysis of clustering and training time for a variety of different approaches.
+  - `Model_Training_Assessment.ipynb`: a demonstration of reinforcement learning with best practices (although our data is not suited for this approach).

+- `notebooks_Research/`: contains jupyter notebooks related to ongoing development of the project.

 ## Getting Started